epfl-ada/ada-2021-project-therealabracadabra/README.md

 (Following this paper results, we could also study the difference in the use of modal verbs and check whether our results are in concordance with the paper which had concluded that modal verbs are mostly used by Democrats)

+At the end, we will take the “parameters” which significantly allow to make the difference between the two journals and affiliate them to a political belonging.
+And we will iterate the process on other journals to determine their political affiliation.